jarobin/LowellHS_ConservationGenomics/README.md

 2. SampleAlignment.sam

   - What is a SAM file?
-  - What is the location of the first read?
+  - What chromosome do the reads align to?

 3. SampleGenotypes.vcf